 In September 2021, the Scottish Government laid The Valuation and Rating (Coronavirus) (Scotland) Order 2021 which requires that, in calculating the rateable value of any lands and heritages, no account is to be taken of any matter arising directly or indirectly attributable to COVID.
 This Order took effect from 1 April 2021, effectively nullifying COVID related appeals made since that date.

-In December 2021, the Scottish Government laid the Non-Domestic Rates (Coronavirus) (Scotland) Bill.
-This seeks to have similar effect to the 2021 Order but with effect from 2 April 2020.
-The Bill is currently at the Committee stages of its passage through Parliament.
+The Scottish Government enacted the Non-Domestic Rates (Coronavirus) (Scotland) Act 2022.
+This has a similar effect to the 2021 Order but with effect from 2 April 2020.